 Especially when children have an underlying condition or the wildfire is close by, parents should keep an eye out for these symptoms:

 Children who are having trouble breathing may breathe faster than usual.
 In smaller children, look for their ribs sucking in, which is known as retraction.
-For kids with asthma or other underlying respiratory issues, using rescue medications more than about every four hours is another sign.
+For kids with asthma or other underlying respiratory issues, needing rescue medications more than every four hours is another sign to seek help.

 Call 911 if you notice any significant changes to a child’s behavior, difficulty breathing or any change in their level of consciousness.
 If your child doesn’t seem to be having any trouble breathing but you’re still concerned, call your child’s care provider.
-Parents can also talk to a pediatric nurse Children’s Colorado’s ParentSmart Healthline at 720-777-0123 anytime, 24/7.
+You can also talk with a pediatric nurse by calling Children’s Colorado’s ParentSmart Healthline at 720-777-0123 anytime, 24/7.

 Treating exposure to wildfire smoke and ozone

 No over-the-counter medication will treat exposure to low-quality air.
 If you notice your child is affected, bring them inside and let them rest.
-Smoky air particles can cling to clothing, so change into something clean when you get indoors.
+Smoky air particles can cling to clothing, so change them into something clean when you get indoors.
+Additionally, consider running a HEPA filter air purifier in your home during particularly smoky days.

-If a child gets soot in their eyes, or if they appear red and itchy, rinse them with water.
+If a child gets soot in their eyes or if their eyes appear red and itchy, rinse them with water.
 Staying hydrated will keep the mucus in the lungs thinner as well, which makes it easier to clear.

 The easiest way to stay safe on days with poor air quality is to stay indoors.
 Limit your time outside and avoid strenuous physical activity.
 If you have to be outside, try to stick to early mornings and around sunset, when ozone levels are lower and air quality is better.

-An AQI above 150, she says, is a signal to take even greater protective measures like keeping doors and windows shut.
+An AQI above 150, she says, is a signal to take even greater protective measures, such as keeping doors and windows shut.
 That doesn’t mean families can’t keep moving though.

-“There are ways to keep kids active and minimize risk,” De Keyser says.
+“There are ways to keep kids active and minimize risk,” Dr. De Keyser says.
 “Indoor scavenger hunts, obstacle courses and dance parties are all great ideas.
-So are indoor spaces with air conditioning, like museums.”
+So are indoor spaces with air conditioning, like museums or recreation centers.”

-Wildfire smoke can prolong asthma attacks longer than normal, so it’s best to use rescue medications before leaving the house.
+Wildfire smoke can prolong asthma attacks longer than normal, so it’s best to use rescue medications before leaving the house and keep them with you at all times in case you need them.

 Finally, check in regularly with a pediatrician or lung specialist to ensure any underlying conditions are well controlled.
 People tend to relax their medication regimens in the summer, De Keyser says, but staying on a regular schedule can go a long way.